magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/oauth-2-support.md

 ## Mapping of the external user into ThingBoard internal user structure

 Mapping of the external user info object into ThingBoard user can be achieved in two ways - using the **Basic** and **Custom** mappers.
-The main functionality of the mapper is to map key-value attributes from the external user info object into the expected structure of the ThingsBoard OAuth 2.0 User:
+The main functionality of the mapper is to map key-value attributes from the external user info object into the expected structure of the IoT Hub OAuth 2.0 User:

 ```java
 public class OAuth2User {